hans321/CS4240/README.md

 Most CNNs for object recognition are built using the same principles: Alternating convolution and max-pooling layers followed by a small number of fully connected layers.[[1]] In this paper it is evaluated whether max-pooling can simply replaced by a convolutional layer with increased stride.

-We attempt to reproduce the results that are stated in the first experement (Table 3 from paper).
+We attempt to reproduce the results that are stated in the first experiment (Table 3 from paper).
 For this experiment 12 models are trained.
 These models are derived from 3 base models, called Model A, Model B and Model C. For each base model, three additional models are derived:

 * (Strided-CNN-A/B/C) model in which max-pooling is removed and the stride of the convolutional layer preceding the max-pool layer is increased by 1.
 * (All-CNN-A/B/C) model with max-pooling layer replaced by a convolutional layer.